-Our primary cash needs are for capital expenditures for new, relocated and remodeled stores, increased merchandise inventories related to store expansion, and for continued improvement in our information technology systems.
+Our primary cash needs are for capital expenditures for new, relocated and remodeled stores, increased merchandise inventories related to store expansion, supply chain improvements and for continued improvement in our information technology systems.

-Our primary sources of liquidity are cash flows from operations, including changes in working capital and borrowings under our credit facility.
+Our primary sources of liquidity are cash on hand and cash flows from operations, including changes in working capital and borrowings under our credit facility.
 The most significant component of our working capital is merchandise inventories reduced by related accounts payable and accrued expenses.
 Our working capital position benefits from the fact that we generally collect cash from sales to customers the same day, or within several days of the related sale, while we typically have up to 30 days to pay our vendors.